kanidm/kanidm/kanidm_book/src/frequently_asked_questions.md

 single database.

 Kanidm does not use SQL as a _database_.
-Kanidm uses SQL as a durable key-value store and Kanidm implements it's own database, caching, querying, optimisation and indexing ontop of that key-value store.
+Kanidm uses SQL as a durable key-value store and Kanidm implements it's own database, caching, querying, optimisation and indexing on top of that key-value store.

 As a result, because Kanidm specifically implements it's own cache layer above the key-value store